Tim Franck – Head Coach

 Coach: Varsity Juniors; Competitive Masters

 Tim joined the St. Louis Rowing Club (SLRC) as Head Coach in August 2005.
-He personally coaches the SLRC’s Competitive Adult Program (Masters) and the SLRC Varsity Girls.
-In addition to his other responsibilities as Head Coach, he recruits for the SLRC Competitive Youth Rowing Program and has grown the Youth Program from 30 kids to over 140 young athletes from a variety of schools throughout the greater St. Louis area.
+He personally coaches the SLRC’s Competitive Adult Program (Masters) and the SLRC Varsity Juniors.
+In addition to his other responsibilities as Head Coach, he recruits for the SLRC Competitive Youth Rowing Program and has grown the Youth Program from 30 kids to over 150 young athletes from a variety of schools throughout the greater St. Louis area.
 Tim is also an executive committee member of the Midwest Junior Rowing Association and is USRowing Level 3 Coaching Certified.

-Since Tim has coached the Varsity Girls, they have won 16 Midwest Championships and finished in the top 10 at the National Championships 13 times.
-His Masters crews have won many National Championship medals, including gold in 2017.
+During his 14 years as Head Coach, the SLRC Juniors have won 41 Midwest Championships and finished in the top 10 at Youth Nationals dozens of times.
+His Masters crews have won many National Championship medals, including gold in 2019.

-Tim’s Varsity Girls have been recruited to row at many prestigious colleges, including: Harvard, Princeton, Stanford, Williams, Brown, UPenn, Cal-Berkeley, Dartmouth, Michigan, US Naval Academy, Boston College, MIT, Indiana, UNC, Tulsa, Tennessee, Clemson, SMU, Alabama, Kansas, Hamilton, Wisconsin, Northeastern, Oklahoma, UMiami, and others.
+Tim’s Varsity rowers have been recruited to row at many prestigious colleges, including: Harvard, Princeton, Stanford, Williams, Brown, UPenn, Cal-Berkeley, Dartmouth, Notre Dame, Michigan, US Naval Academy, MIT, Indiana, UNC, Tulsa, Tennessee, Clemson, SMU, Alabama, Kansas, Hamilton, Wisconsin, Northeastern, Oklahoma, UMiami, and others.

 Prior to joining the SLRC: Tim learned to row at the Cincinnati Junior Rowing Club (CJRC), where, as a senior, he stroked the boys’ eight to victory at the National Championships.
-That experience was followed with a rowing scholarship to Northeastern University, a perennial power in men’s rowing.
-Following graduation, Tim returned to Cincinnati and spent five years as the Novice Boys’ coach with CJRC, where his crews won 93% of their races.
+That experience was followed with a rowing scholarship to Northeastern University, a perennial power in men’s D1 rowing.
+Following NU, Tim returned to Cincinnati and spent five years as the Novice Boys’ coach with CJRC, where his crews won 93% of their races.

 Pat Bronder – Assistant Coach